QuicksandDesignStudio/esp32_mb1040_lv/README.md

-# LBE Sensing with ESP32 and MaxBotix MB 1040 LV
+# Sensing with ESP32 and MaxBotix MB 1040 LV

 ## Platform IO
 This is a pltform IO project.
 The platformio.ini is available for those that want to recreate this. https://platformio.org/